handshaker86/mpqs/Readme.md

 ## Overview

 This project is a Rust implementation of the Multiple Polynomial Quadratic Sieve (MPQS) algorithm, an integer factorization method for large composite numbers.
-The implementation is based on the principles outlined in the paper "The Quadratic Sieve Factoring Algorithm" by Eric Landquist.
+The implementation is based on the principles outlined in the paper "The Quadratic Sieve Factoring Algorithm" .
+[Here is the paper](http://www.cs.virginia.edu/crab/QFS_Simple.pdf)

 The algorithm's goal is to find a non-trivial factor of a number `n` by finding integers `x` and `y` that satisfy the congruence $x^2 \equiv y^2 \pmod{n}$.